Disclaimers

 Substantial effort is invested in ensuring the authenticity and integrity of each individual title.
 In copying a publication or web site into the Archive, the policy is to maintain its 'look and feel', that is, its appearance and functionality, as well as its contents, to the fullest extent possible.
 In most cases this is achievable.
 In some cases, however, because of the technical set up of a site, or because of the limitations of current harvesting technology, it is not possible to reproduce a site exactly.
 Some functionality may be missing, for instance, the ability to conduct a search of an archive of back issues on the web site of an e-journal.
 Functions that involve interaction with publishers' sites have to be disabled.

 Where it is not possible to replicate exactly the 'look and feel' and functionality of a title with current technology, the Library takes a pragmatic view and argues that it is better to compromise on these aspects for the benefit of being able to preserve the intellectual content.
 It is essential that the intellectual content is preserved exactly as produced by the publisher.
-All sites are quality checked and are accurate copies of the publishers' sites at time of archiving.
+To the extent achievable given resource and technical constraints, sites are quality checked as part of the process to ensure an accurate copy of the original site is collected.
 Date of archiving of each instance is collected by the system and is clearly indicated on the title entry page for each title.

 Preservation activity to keep titles accessible as hardware and software changes may also result in some changes to 'look and feel' in time.
 Once again, preservation of the intellectual content exactly as produced by the publisher will be of paramount concern.